opendatacube/datacube-ows/docs/cfg_styling.rst

 Each mask must have either a "flags" entry or an "enum" entry (but not both).

+If an enum entry is supplied, it should be a single integer value.
+A pixel is displayed if the value of the flag band for that pixel is exactly equal to the supplied integer value.

 If a flags entry is supplied, it should be a dictionary is passed directly to ``datacube.utils.masking.make_mask``.
-The entries of the dictionary represent bitflag comparisons that are ANDed together.  i.e. A pixel is DISPLAYED if the bitflags for the pixel match ALL of the entries specified in the "flags" dictionary.
 The keys of the dictionary are the flag names, and the values are the flag values - refer to the ODC product metadata for possible values.

-If an enum entry is supplied, it should be a single integer value.
-A pixel becomes transparent if the value of the flag band for that pixel is exactly equal to the supplied integer value.
+The entries of the dictionary represent bitflag comparisons that are ORed together.
+Pixels that match ALL of the bitflags match the rule, and remain visible (unless made invisible by another rule). i.e. A pixel is DISPLAYED if the bitflags for the pixel match ALL of the entries specified in the "flags" dictionary. (and it matches all the other rules.)

-If the "invert" flag is True, then the output of the masking operation is inverted (logically NOTed).
+If the "invert" flag is True, then the output of the masking operation is inverted (logically NOTed). i.e. only pixels that DO NOT match the uninverted rule match the inverted rule.

 E.g.